jina-ai/jina/docs/concepts/executor/serve.md

 MyExecutorBeforeRestart
 ```

-We can edit the Executor YAML file and save the changes:
+You can edit the Executor YAML file and save the changes:

 ```yaml
 jtype: MyExecutorAfterRestart